 When choosing accounting software, remember that the price isn’t always a determinant of quality.
 You have to balance the reputation and software capabilities with the price you’re paying for.
 This is why following the first step is very crucial.

 3- Cloud Applications

 Many software today utilizes the cloud, and accounting software is no exception.
 So, it’s a plus if your chosen accounting software has cloud capabilities.
-This means that you can store files on the cloud and not be dependent on your computer’s system or hard drive.
-In case your local hard drive crashes, you’ve always got a backup of your files through the cloud.
+This means you can store files on the cloud and not depend on your computer’s system or hard drive.
+If your local hard drive crashes, you’ve always got a backup of your files through the cloud.

 There are other advantages that your business can enjoy if your accounting software has cloud capabilities, and these include:

 - You don’t need to pay extra for software licenses just to run the cloud.